 * Unless otherwise arranged, the travel time to your cat sitting job is not part of the booking time or payment.
 So, please always check the distance before accepting the job.

-What are the benefits of becoming a cat sitter?
+01. Are there benefits to becoming a cat sitter?

 - Cat care can take place before and after normal working hours.
 So it will not likely interfere with your day job.

 - As a cat sitter you are able to set your own rates and availability.

 - If the cat you are going to take care of is familiar with children, with the owners’ permission, you may be able to bring your child with you.

 - If you have a child they may get the opportunity to learn how to interact with new pets, helping them understand the responsibility of caring for them.